 Surgery Center or Hospital

-Patients should be at a stable weight, healthy, nutritionally replete with good protein stores and cannot be using any nicotine containing substances.
+Patients should be at a stable weight, healthy, have good nutrition and with good protein stores and should avoid any nicotine-containing substances.

 You will be able to walk around, feed and bathe yourself.
 The pain medications and arm compression garments will make it difficult to care for others and unsafe to drive a car during the early recovery period.

 You are encouraged to walk around the house to help reduce the risk of DVT and thromboembolism.
 Do not resume exercise or strenuous physical activity until you are clear by your doctor.